-So, I trained for two months.
+So, I trained for 2 months.

 Pullup vs Chin Up